PrestaShopCorp/puik/packages/web-components/README.md

 ### Global registration

 To use all Puik web components in your application, you first need to import and initialize them.
 Here’s how you can do it:

 `import {
   initAllCe,
   PuikExampleCe,
   PuikAnotherExampleCe,
   // other components...
  } from @prestashopcorp/puik-web-components`

-// Then, run the following function in your application:
+Then, run the following function in your application:

-`initAllCe()`
+`initAllCe();`

 ### On-demand Registration

 If you only want to use a specific component in your application, you can import and initialize it individually.
 Here’s how you can do it:

 `import { initCe, PuikExampleCe } from @prestashopcorp/puik-web-components`

-// Then, run the following function in your application: initCe(PuikExampleCe);
+Then, run the following function in your application:

+`initCe(PuikExampleCe);`